iamresong/iamresong/README.md

 - 👋 Hi, I’m Kseniia
-- 👀 I’m interested in Analytics
+- 👀 I’m interested in Analytics, passionate about data.
 - 🌱 I’m currently learning Python for Data Analytics
 - 📫 How to reach me - iamresong@gmail.com